dharshana-s/dharshana-s/README.md

 - **Complaint Management System**
   Developed with **HTML, CSS, JavaScript, Bootstrap, PHP, and MySQL**, allowing users to submit, track, and resolve complaints effectively.

-- **Innovation Excellence Indicator**
-  Created using **React, PHP, MySQL, and web scraping**.
-Includes clustering algorithms to group students based on achievements, stores scores, and updates a leaderboard for recruiters to access top candidates.

-- **Bakery Sales Tracker**
-  A C++ program to calculate revenue and track sales of a bakery.

 ---